How Much Do You Need to Retire Comfortably in Canada?

 How to Calculate Your Retirement Needs

 To establish how much you need to retire, first estimate your annual retirement expenses.
-A good rule of thumb is that you will need approximately 70-80% of your current income to keep a similar lifestyle when you retire.
-Now, this is where getting an RRSP quote comes in very much handy.
-It gives you a clear view of how much you should be saving per year to meet your objectives.
+A good rule of thumb is that you will need approximately 70–80% of your pre-retirement income to maintain a similar lifestyle once you retire.

 Key Retirement Savings Plans